WARF Named Professorships

 The WARF Named Professorship awards are made possible by the impressive research efforts of UW–Madison faculty and staff.
 Technology arising from these research efforts is licensed by our patent management organization, the Wisconsin Alumni Research Foundation (WARF), to industry.
 Income from successful licenses is returned to the Office of the Vice Chancellor for Research and Graduate Education to fund a variety of research activities throughout the divisions on campus, including these awards.

 A department, a Ph.D. major program unit, or a formally constituted interdepartmental group of six or more faculty members may nominate one faculty member for a Named Professorship award.
 A period of time between named awards is suggested (e.g., rather than nominating a candidate for a WARF Named Professorship just after they completed a Kellett award).
 Please feel free to consult your division’s Associate Vice Chancellor (262-1044) with any questions about eligibility or the content of a nomination.

 Nomination materials must be submitted electronically online.
 Re-nominations must be updated and submitted as new nominations.
 Each nomination should include:

-- A nomination should include a cover letter (no more than 10,000 characters) from the nominator which explains the departmental process for selecting the nominee and highlights the major features of his/her work.
+a) A nomination should include a cover letter (no more than 10,000 characters) written in layman’s terms from the nominator which explains the departmental process for selecting the nominee and highlights the major features of his/her work at UW–Madison.
 The primary criteria are the quality, significance, and productivity of the nominee’s research, but the Committee also values indications of the quality and programmatic value of the nominee’s teaching and service.